Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System

+Throughout the simulation results, \( \Omega = 2\pi f \).
+The learning-rate gain $K$ used for all simulations is given in Table \ref{Tab: ESC_model_parameters}, and the values for each insect's flapping frequency are provided in Table \ref{tab:morphological_parameters}.
+It is important to highlight that we used the same learning-rate gain \(K\) for all simulations across all species.
+This underscores the fact that the natural hovering ES is robust and requires no gain re-tuning when experiencing large variations (e.g., an individual insect/bird that undergoes wing damage to retain its ability to hover stably despite the wing’s altered force-kinematic relationships).
+Other parameters necessary to implement our natural hovering ES is given in Table \ref{Tab: ESC_model_parameters}.

 It is worth mentioning that we validated our natural hovering ES system further by conducting an additional set of simulations starting with negative disturbance \( w_0 = -0.2 \).
 We do not provide these results for space considerations, but we report that the natural hovering ES was able stabilize effectively, similar to the reported results earlier with $w_0 = 0.2$.
-Lastly, we conducted further verification using a different representation of the lift in the objective function \( J = \left( \frac{L}{mg} - 1 \right)^2 \).
-In this case, we considered the lift component generated by the body and the wing (not the wing alone as we did earlier), modeling the lift \( L \) as \( L = K_{d1} |\dot{\phi}| w + K_L \dot{\phi}^2 \) instead of $L = m K_L \dot{\phi}^2$.
-The simulation results due to this change did not produce any noticeable difference in the qualitative behavior of the natural hovering ES.
-Overall, all simulation results suggest that the proposed natural hovering ES system is a powerful and robust method for achieving real-time, stable, and model-free hovering flight.
+Overall, simulation results suggest that the proposed natural hovering ES system is a powerful and robust method for achieving real-time, stable, and model-free hovering flight.
 This align with biological observations, where feedback mechanisms enable flapping insects to stabilize their hovering flight in real-time in a stable manner.